akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

 # Victron Energy VE.bus SMA Sunny Home Manager service

+## Attention

+Work in progress: This Python code was NOT tested with any Victron Energe hardware at all!
+Use this code only for testing and on your own risk!!!

 ## Overview

 This project was inspired by the idea to use an existing SMA Sunny Home Manager 2.0 (SHM) as energy meter for a Victron Energy GX device, e.g. Venus OS running on a Raspberry Pi.